Asian Herbs : For Flavor and for Health

 By Mai Pham, Author of the Pleasures of the Vietnamese Table

-Mai Pham describes the role of herbs in Asian cooking, and the use of herbs in Asian recipes.
+The role of herbs in Asian cooking and recipes.

 For centuries, cultures and cuisines around the world have embraced herbs, not only for their flavors and aromas but also for their medicinal qualities.
 In Thailand, cooks love to throw cupfuls of basil into their salads, stir-fries and soups, treating them no differently than vegetables.
 In Laos and Cambodia, herbs are used to garnish and perfume noodle soups, broth soups and salads.